 Meet the team

-The eMHPrac team consists of clinical psychologists, researchers and support staff, all with a commitment to promoting and supporting the integration of digital mental health into routine practice.
-The team are based at Queensland University of Technology in the Addiction and ePsychology Research Group.
+The eMHPrac team consists of clinical psychologists, researchers, and support staff, all with a commitment to promoting and supporting the integration of digital mental health into routine practice.
+The team is based at Queensland University of Technology in the Addiction and ePsychology Research Group.
 They are part of the Institute of Health & Biomedical Innovation and the School of Psychology & Counselling in the Faculty of Health.
 For more info see: https://research.qut.edu.au/aepr/about/

 Queensland University of Technology